 As one of the most widely used communication tools in the digital age, mobile may offer a potent channel for connection and interaction with our audience or clients.
-The purpose of this post is to offer some simple helpful tips, to be able to get started in the design of mobile applications.
+The purpose of this post is to offer some simple helpful tips on UI and UX, to be able to get started in the design of mobile applications.

 To start we have to take into account the fundamentals of mobile design.
 Something that may seem obvious, but we are still surprised by the number of sites and applications on the market that seem to not take these basic factors into account.